sophiakim1/sophiakim1/README.md

 I love to build user-friendly interfaces by writing clean, dry, and accessible code 💻
 <br>
 While I'm not coding, I like to travel and drink iced latte !
+My next destination is Spain ✈️
 <br>
 <br>
-I’m currently building my skills in ✨Java & Python ✨
+I’m currently building my skills in ✨TypeScript ✨ developing an application for my client
 <br>
 <br>
 👀 You can visit my [portfolio](https://www.sophiakim.ca)